sparkletown/sparkle/docs/code-style.md

 similar and predictable while being worked on by different people.
 It isn't meant to be rigid and static, but a suggestion.
 Thus, rule of thumb:

-1. use your own best judgement
+1. use your own best judgement;
-2. try to follow style of code in place
+2. try to follow style of code already in place;
-3. notify others of issues and possible improvements
+3. notify others of issues and possible improvements.

 ---